-As approved by the House of Representatives, the Act amends the federal Family and Medical Leave Act and creates a new subsection of paid medical leave under the FMLA to provide up to 12 weeks of family and medical sick leave during a public health emergency related to the coronavirus to all eligible employees, 10 weeks of which must be paid by the employer at a rate of no less than two-thirds of the employee's usual pay.
+The Act also amends the federal Family and Medical Leave Act and creates a new subsection of paid medical leave under the FMLA to provide up to 12 weeks of family and medical sick leave during a public health emergency related to the coronavirus to all eligible employees, 10 weeks of which must be paid by the employer at a rate of no less than two-thirds of the employee's usual pay.
 This extended paid leave is available only to employees who work for companies employing fewer than 500 employees.

 Although all employers with fewer than 500 employees are covered by the current version of the Act, the Secretary of Labor will have the option of exempting certain small businesses with fewer than 50 employees, if it determines that providing paid leave under the Act "would jeopardize the viability of the business as a going concern."
 Additionally, employers with fewer than 50 employees would not be subject to private lawsuits filed by employees for violations of this Act-only actions brought directly by the Department of Labor.

-The first 14 days for which an eligible employee impacted by the coronavirus takes leave may be unpaid.
+The first 10 days for which an eligible employee impacted by the coronavirus takes the public health emergency FMLA leave related to the coronavirus may be unpaid.
 Alternatively, an employee may elect to substitute any accrued vacation leave, personal leave, or medical or accrued sick leave or the abovedescribed paid sick time for the unpaid leave.
-However, an employer may not require an employee to substitute paid leave for leave under the Act.
+However, an employer may not require an employee to substitute paid leave for unpaid public health emergency FMLA leave related to the coronavirus under the Act.

-An employee will be eligible for this emergency paid sick leave if they have been on the job for at least 30 days and:

-- The employee needs to be quarantined for potential exposure to or treated for COVID-19, - The employee needs to stay home from work to care for a family member quarantined due to exposure to or symptoms consistent with COVID-19, or - The employee needs to stay at home because their child(ren)'s school or childcare facility has closed unexpectedly due to the coronavirus.
+An employee will be eligible for this public health emergency FMLA leave related to the coronavirus if they have been on the job for at least 30 days and the employee needs to stay at home because their child(ren)'s school or childcare facility has closed unexpectedly due to the coronavirus.

-Certain health care providers and emergency responders are not included within the definition of "eligible employees" under the Act.
+Employers have the authority to exempt certain health care providers and emergency responders from the definition of "eligible employees" under the Act.